 The UN aviation agency ICAO has circulated draft rules for its carbon offsetting scheme (CORSIA).
 These rules were drafted after several years of technical work in ICAO.
 In November 2017 ICAO’s 36-state Council adopted the draft rules for CORSIA and circulated it to all 192 ICAO states for their feedback.
 States have until 5 March 2018 to respond, after which the Council will formally adopt the rules either unchanged or with amendments.
 The draft rules are available to read here.

-The Dutch government is being taken to court for refusing to publish documents about a controversial CO2 standard for aircraft – in violation of EU law.
-NGOs Natuur & Milieu and Transport & Environment (T&E) and environmental lawyers ClientEarth say that by withholding decisions and research about the CO2 standard, emission trends, biofuels and offset rules – all of which were drafted or developed behind closed doors at UN aviation agency ICAO – civil society and experts have been prevented from examining claims of ICAO’s effectiveness in addressing aviation’s climate impact.
+The Dutch government’s refusal to publish documents about a controversial CO2 standard for aircraft, among other issues, is being challenged in court by T&E member Natuur & Milieu.
+It’s alleged that, by continuing to withhold decisions and research about the CO2 standard, emission trends, biofuels and offset rules – all of which were drafted or developed behind closed doors at UN aviation agency ICAO – the Netherlands is in breach of EU law.